OpenCTI-Platform/opencti/docs/docs/deployment/connectors.md

 !!! bug "Problem"

-    If you encounter problems deploying OpenCTI or connectors, you can consult the [troubleshooting page](troubleshooting.md) page.
+    If you encounter problems deploying OpenCTI or connectors, you can consult the [troubleshooting page](troubleshooting.md).